 This is vegetable oil and flour, two ingredients used in making bread.
-In our lesson today, God provides for Elijah in a miraculous way.
-God causes a widow's cooking oil and baking flour not to run out so that she can make bread for Elijah.
+God provided for Elijah in a miraculous way.
+He caused a widow's cooking oil and baking flour not to run out so she could make bread for Elijah.
 Can you imagine if the water from the pitcher just kept pouring and pouring?
 That would be a miracle!
 Let's go to God's Word and learn about how God provides for Elijah and the widow.